knpuniversity/symfony2-rest/knpu/episode4/lexikjwt-authentication-bundle.md

 composer require lexik/jwt-authentication-bundle
 ```

+***TIP
+Version 2 of this bundle is now out!
+Not much has changed, but we'll tell you
+when something is different!
+***

 While we're waiting for Jordi, I mean Composer to download that for us, let's keep
 busy.
 Copy the new bundle line and put that into `AppKernel`: